zigbee-alliance/distributed-compliance-ledger/README.md

 If you are interested in how to build and run the project locally, please look at [README-DEV](README-DEV.md)

 Please note, that the only officially supported platform now is Linux.
-It's recommended to develop and deploy the App on Ubuntu 18.04 or Ubuntu 20.04.
+It's recommended to develop and deploy the App on Ubuntu 24.04.
+It also works on other versions of Ubuntu(20.04,22.04)

 ## Overview